Ihor-Zaiets/booking_university_project/README.md

 A few days ago i spoke tu my tutor.
 Front is required.
 Without it commission just wouldn't understand what my project is doing.
 I'm learning typescript now.

+(20.11.2023)

+I finished getting started with typescript tried to write web application on raw typescript, didn't go well.
+Then I installed Angular and started working with it, and oh my Gosh!
+On 8 November 2023 was released Angular 17.
+I have a problem now, that "Can't bind to '{ngModel}' since it isn't a known property of 'input'."
+And whole internet telling me to add dependency into app.module.ts and of course it does not exist anymore and wherever i'm adding this dependency it doesn't work.

+Ok, so i added it to app.component.ts and todos.component.ts so it was override, idk.

+Also, I spend evening trying to figure out, why am i getting red error from Intellij Idea and how to fix it.
+Turned out, it was idea's bug and i just needed to ignore that highlight, because everything was working.